Trebor-Huang/qq-bot/README.md

 ## Further developments

- - The documentation of some sympy objects are too long to send in QQ.
-We need to either send seperate pieces of message (of which I need to find the appropriate size and seperation methods) or convert the doc to image format.
  - It is requested that a type checker (for system F?
 MLTT?) be included.
  - It is requested that (at least the safe version of) Haskell compiling be included.
  - The code is actually very messy.